matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-install.md

     Install the package at `https://gist.github.com/gistID` by attempting to clone it using `git`.
-The GitHub username associated with the gist is optional and will not be saved in `package.json`.
+The GitHub username associated with the gist is optional and will not be saved in `package: An Amazing Project.json`.

     As with regular git dependencies, `dependencies` and `devDependencies` will be installed if the package has a `prepare` script, before the package is